 In our marketing team, we use the Google Docs upload feature within MeisterTask to share documents via the relevant task.
-This means that the issue of having multiple versions of the same document is a thing of the past, and team members will always be working on the most up-to-date version of the document, as other team members are able to edit it in real-time.
+This means that we’re always working on the most up-to-date version of the document, as other team members are able to edit it in real-time.
 We then use the commenting feature on each task to leave relevant feedback, questions or updates on how the task is developing.

 Try mapping out your ideas

-For a less linear take on collaborative working, try using a collaborative mind map.
-With MindMeister, multiple users are able to access mind maps at the same time, meaning team members can add their ideas, feedback or vote up or down on options.
-This can all be done in real-time, whether in a meeting together, working in a different company office or entirely remotely.
+For a less linear take on collaborative working, try using a collaborative online mind map.
+With MindMeister, multiple users are able to access mind maps at the same time, meaning team members can add their ideas, provide feedback or vote up or down on ideas.
+This can all be done in real-time, whether brainstorming in a meeting together, or working entirely remotely.

 Generating ideas collaboratively while mind mapping has been found to boost creativity, as it integrates both the linear, convergent (left-brain) thinking with divergent, non-linear (right-brain) thinking.
-This engages the whole mind in processing and creating new information, using our visual, spatial and kinesthetic senses to come up with new ideas and boosting our creativity.
+This engages the whole mind in processing and creating new information, using our visual, spatial and kinesthetic senses to come up with new ideas, increasing our creativity.

 5. Trust your team to do their job